MicrosoftDocs/PowerShell-Docs/wmf/5.1/DSC-improvements.md

 > Note: Signature validation on module-catalog and configuration is only performed when the configuration is applied to the system for the first time or when the module is downloaded and installed.
 Consistency runs do not validate the signature of Current.mof or its module dependencies.
-If verification has failed at any stage, for instance, if the configuration pulled from the pull server is unsigned, then processing of the configuration will terminate with the error shown below and all temporary files will be deleted.
+If verification has failed at any stage, for instance, if the configuration pulled from the pull server is unsigned, then processing of the configuration terminates with the error shown below and all temporary files are deleted.

 ![Sample Error Output Configuration](../images/PullUnsignedConfigFail.png)

-Similarly, pulling a module whose catalog is not signed will result in the following error:
+Similarly, pulling a module whose catalog is not signed results in the following error:

 ![Sample Error Output Module](../images/PullUnisgnedCatalog.png)

 ####Push
 A configuration delivered by using push might be tampered with at its source before it delivered to the node.
-The Local Configuration Manager will perform similar signature validation steps for pushed or published configuration(s).
+The Local Configuration Manager performs similar signature validation steps for pushed or published configuration(s).
 Below is a complete example of signature validation for push.

 * Enable signature validation on the node.